Chart Color Schemes

 Mansfield features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.4% of all households, including 43.6% couples with children, 21.9% couples without children, and 13.4% single parent families.
-Non-family households constitute the remaining 19.6%, with lone person households at 17.1% and group households comprising 2.3%.
-The median household size is 3.0 people, which is larger than the Greater Brisbane average of 2.6.
+Family households dominate at 80.4% of all households, comprising 43.6% couples with children, 21.9% couples without children, and 13.4% single parent families.
+Non-family households make up the remaining 19.6%, with lone person households at 17.1% and group households comprising 2.3% of the total.
+The median household size of 3.0 people is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households